In order to prevent wallet approvals from compromising your assets, it is important to understand what exactly they are and what they can do.

 Wallet approvals can pose security risks if not properly understood or managed.
 Before granting approval, it's crucial to carefully review the permissions requested by the dApp and ensure that you trust the smart contract and its developers.
 Additionally, regularly reviewing and managing your approved wallets can help maintain control over your assets and minimize potential risks.

-How do I manage my wallet approvals or revoke a high risk approval?
+How do I manage my wallet approvals or revoke a high risk approvals?

-With the Wallet Guard Dashboard you can perform a security scan to audit all your approvals, see their risk factors and revoke them directly on-chain.
+With Wallet Guard you can perform a security scan to audit all your approvals, see their risk factors and revoke them directly on-chain.